Cellar Spider (Daddy Long Legs) Control

 Cellar Spider VS Harvestman Daddy Long Legs

-• Cellar Spiders characteristically like to hang from their spun webs upside down in dark, secluded areas.
+• Cellar spiders characteristically like to hang from their spun webs upside down in dark, secluded areas.

 Inspection